-"Enroll in the program by completing the Certificate form (see below) and the University certificate form (see below)."
+"Enroll in the program by completing the Certificate form (see link below) and the University application form for the certificate (see link below)."

-A total of 18 credit hours of undergraduate course work from three categories of courses listed bellow, with the approval of the Directors, with a grade of C or higher.
+A total of 18 credit hours of undergraduate course work from three categories of courses listed below, with the approval of the Director, with a grade of C or higher.

 1) Core Requirements: (6 credits)

 Select one of the following courses (3 credits):

 - ASH 3223 History of the Middle East from the 1800 to the Present

 - INR 3274 International Relations of the Middle East